Join our Refund Crew

 Additionally, we have a group of 8 volunteers, known as the workgroup, who maintain contact with the festival’s organizers, communicate information to the volunteers, buy supplies for breakfast, create the shift schedule, and handle any loose ends during the festival.

-I will be under 18 years old when the festival starts.
+I´ll be turning 18 during the festival.
 Can I still volunteer with you?

 What skills should I have?